Bondi Surf Bathers' Life Saving Club: History

 By 1910 both Bondi Surf Bathers Life Saving Club and Bondi Surf and Social Club (changed to North Bondi Surf Life Saving Club in 1911) were building up membership and awareness.
 The Surf Line and Belt (commonly called the ‘Reel’) is the logo of the Bondi Surf Club as Lyster Ormsby invented this life saving device.
 He fashioned a model “contrived from hair pins and a cotton reel” and took it to the firm of Olding and Parker, coachbuilders, who from it fashioned a surf reel which was displayed and used on Bondi Beach, on 23 December 1906.
 It allowed a swimmer to reach a patient and then the crew on the beach could pull them back to the beach.
 It required discipline and control to carry this out efficiently.
 While lifesaving competitions still include the use of the reel, it was phased out of active service for rescues in 1994 – now ‘Rubber Duckies’ and Boards carry out most rescues.

 On 10 October 1907 the Surf Bathing Association of NSW (SBANSW) was founded with nine clubs and affiliated associations.
 The nine foundation clubs were Royal Life Saving Society, Manly Surf Club, Bondi Surf Bathers' Life Saving Club, Coogee Surf Life Brigade (now Coogee Surf Life Saving Club), Bronte Surf Brigade (now Bronte Surf Lifesaving Club), Bondi Surf and Social Club (now North Bondi Surf Life Saving Club), Tamarama Surf Club (disbanded and replaced by Tamarama Surf Life Saving Club), Maroubra Surf Club (now Maroubra Surf Life Saving Club), United Wanderers Surf Club and Woollahra Surf Club.

 The first duty roster was drawn up in August 1908, and a test swim as a prerequisite for club membership was introduced that September.

 The first Bronze Medallion squad was examined at Bondi Beach on 2 January 1910.
 It comprised four members of the Bondi SBLSC and the Coogee Life Saving Brigade.

 As a result of a visit to Tweed Heads by the Bondi Baths Life Saving Club, a number of young men at Tweed Heads and Coolangatta formed a surf club on 12 April 1909, at Greenmount Beach, under the title of the Tweed Heads Surf and Life Saving Club.
 This was the pioneer club of the Surf Life Saving movement in Queensland.

 On 6 February 1938, three giant waves washed out to sea hundreds of swimmers in a day remembered as Black Sunday.
-200 were rescued by the club's lifesavers, 5 died, and 35 were resuscitated.
-The dramatic event was reenacted 80 years later in 2018.
+200 were rescued by the club's lifesavers, five died and 35 were resuscitated.
+The event was reenacted 80 years later in 2018.

 In November 1965, the Club created its Nippers group.

 Competition

 Bondi is the 2018 & 2017 Australian Masters Champions in the Australian Titles and 2017 Australian Pool Rescue Championships.
 Bondi has won more SLSA Premierships than any other club.
 Notably 1914/1915, 1921/22, 1922/23, 1923/24, 1925/26, 1928/29, 1921/32, 1934/35, 1937/38, 1939/40, 1971/72, 1989/90, 1991/92, 2006/06 & 2007/08.
 This number of wins is unique to the club.